 Trains sound warning horns when approaching at-grade crossings because it is required by the FRA as a safety precaution (49 C.F.R.
 Parts 222 and 229).
-FRA does allow for the possibility of establishing horn-free Quiet Zones, which will eliminate the requirement for all trains to routinely sound their warning horns when approaching at-grade highway/rail crossings.
+FRA does allow for the possibility of establishing horn-free Quiet Zones, which would eliminate the requirement for all trains to routinely sound their warning horns when approaching at-grade highway/rail crossings.
 Establishing Quiet Zones can only be legally undertaken by local jurisdictions; HSR cannot legally establish or require a Quiet Zone.
-However, HSR will assist local communities with this process through the installation of four-quad gates and channelization at all at-grade crossings that presently lack them, which will help cities to implement Quiet Zones, should they choose to do so.
-The Authority will assist with the preparation of technical analysis and provide input for the Quiet Zone application, which the local communities could then use as part of their application to FRA.
-Establishing Quiet Zones will eliminate train warning horns for all trains approaching at-grade highway and rail crossings under normal, nonemergency situations.
+However, HSR would assist local communities with this process through the installation of four-quad gates and channelization at all at-grade crossings that presently lack them, which would help cities to implement Quiet Zones, should they choose to do so.
+Establishing Quiet Zones would eliminate train warning horns for all trains approaching at-grade highway and rail crossings under normal, nonemergency situations.